-The obligation to establish internal reporting channels and procedures for internal reporting and follow-up applies to legal entities in the private and public sectors.
+Yes, the obligation to establish internal reporting channels and procedures for internal reporting and follow-up applies to legal entities in the private and public sectors.
 For municipalities and associations of municipalities and such employment providers that are owned or controlled by municipalities and associations of municipalities, the obligation to establish internal reporting channels is governed by the respective Federal State law.

 In addition, some of the obligations of the EU Whistleblower Directive do not first apply from the date of entry into force of the HinSchG, but have already been applicable since 18 December 2021.
-At the latest three months after the promulgation of the HinSchG, all whistleblower protection obligations will apply to the public sector take effect from the entry into force.
+At the latest, all whistleblower protection obligations for the public sector take effect from the entry into force.

 Reprisals refers to any direct or indirect action or omission in a professional context, triggered by an internal or external report or disclosure, which may cause unjustified disadvantage to the whistleblower (e.g. dismissal or suspension, warning, transfer or reassignment, failure to receive promotion, failure to receive training, social exclusion, mobbing, etc.).

-If the whistleblower shows that he/she has reported or disclosed violations in accordance with the HinSchG and has experienced a disadvantage following a report or disclosure under this Act, such disadvantage shall be presumed to be a reprisal for such report or disclosure.
+If a whistleblower suffers a disadvantage in connection with his or her professional activities and claims to have suffered such disadvantage as a result of a report or disclosure under this Act, such disadvantage shall be presumed to be a reprisal for such report or disclosure.
 This means that in such cases the employer must prove that its actions were in no way connected to the report or disclosure made (reversal of the burden of proof).